 Ultrasonics and Non-destructive Testing

 The Ultrasonics and Non-destructive Testing group undertakes research into the fundamentals and applications of ultrasonics.
 We are particularly active in the following areas: array imaging; materials characterisation (eg nonlinear ultrasonics); NDT of composites; structural health monitoring; ultrasonic particle manipulation (ie acoustic radiation force devices).
 Our philosophy is to undertake a balance of fundamental engineering science ultrasonics research alongside more applied research.
 We see this mix of fundamental and applied as incredibly valuable and our aim is to see selected topics through from conception to industrial uptake.
 This means that most of our projects are collaborative, sometimes with industry and sometimes with other university groups.

 Robots are set to impact on all aspects of our lives, from robotic exoskeletons that enhance our strength and mobility to robots that search for life in the solar system and beyond.
-Through the Bristol Robotics Laboratory, the largest robotics laboratory of its kind in the UK, Bristol is at the forefront of the robotics revolution.
-This innovative collaboration is a partnership between the University of Bristol and the University of the West of England.
+Through the Bristol Robotics Laboratory, an innovative collaboration between the University of Bristol and the University of the West of England, Bristol is at the forefront of the robotics revolution.
 Our research in robotics spans many key areas from soft actuators and flying robots to safe systems and vision for robotics.